diogro/expressionVariance-manuscript/main.md

 We selected 60 studies with large sample sizes from public gene expression repositories recount3 [@Wilks2021-uj] and Expression Atlas [@Papatheodorou2020-dn].
 We use studies to refer to independent data sets, which could have been generated by the same consortium.
-For example, the gTEX data are separated by tissue, and we refer to each tissue as a separate study.
+For example, the GTEx data are separated by tissue, and we refer to each tissue as a separate study.

 ## Data processing pipeline